DrAtomic/theWired/README.md

 # theWired
 inspired by lain.

-I'm not exactly sure what this is yet, the idea is that there is multiple people logged into a tmux session, they all share a pseudo space, each person can make changes to their space and other people can see it (this is like done by git).
+I'm not exactly sure what this is yet, the idea is that there is multiple people logged into a tmux session, they all share a space, each person can make changes to their space and other people can see it (this is like done by git).

 what is going on here,